1j01/jspaint/README.md

 * The Magnifier's viewport preview
 * Shape styles on most of the shape tools
 * The polygon tool needs some work
-* Keyboard support in the menus and dialogues
+* Keyboard support in the menus
 * [This entire document full of things to do](TODO.md)

 Clipboard support is somewhat limited.